sigstore/sigstore-blog/content/cosign-releases-bucket-deprecation.md

 If you currently download Cosign releases from the GCS bucket, you will need to update your installation instructions to download releases from GitHub.
 You can find the latest Cosign releases on the Cosign GitHub releases page: https://github.com/sigstore/cosign/releases.

-In 90 days, on October 31, 2023, we will revoke public access to the `cosign-releases` GCS bucket.
+On October 31, 2023, we will revoke public access to the `cosign-releases` GCS bucket.

 You should inspect any scripts or instructions where you may be downloading releases via the following URLs:
 - `gs://cosign-releases/`